itszn/vulnsite/README.md

 * **Moderator:** This bot will visit all link posts that are submitted.
 * **Admin:** This bot will view its private messages every time one is sent to it.

-It is possible to escalte your privlages all the way to admin on this site.
+It is possible to escalate your privlages all the way to admin on this site.

 [Bother me on irc](https://rpis.ec/irc) if you have questions.